Darkelf2024/Darkelf-Browser/README.md

 ## JavaScript Hooks
 The browser employs JavaScript hooks to intercept and modify calls to functions and APIs that can be used for fingerprinting, such as navigator, screen, document, and window properties.

-## Browser Extensions
+## Built-In
-Utilizes extensions or built-in features to spoof or block fingerprintable attributes dynamically, providing an extra layer of protection.
+Built-in features to spoof or block fingerprintable attributes dynamically, providing an extra layer of protection.

 ## Configuration Options
 Provides user-configurable options to enable or disable specific anti-fingerprinting techniques, allowing users to balance privacy and functionality according to their needs.